Guidelines for Making a Bid to Host the National High School Mock Trial Championship

 • handicap accessibility

-• hotel facilities (including practice rooms)
+• hotel facilities (including practice and meeting rooms)

-• shuttle bus
+• shuttle bus service

 • discounts on airlines